Slusser18/Baseball/README.md

 # Baseball
-Code used for TDK Baseball
+Code used for TDK Baseball: tdkbaseball.com
+R and SAS codes